jiratarij/Realsense-3D-Object-Tracking-MATLAB/docs/processing_pipeline.md

 # Processing Pipeline – Object Tracking

-This document describes the logical flow of the MATLAB script `Tracking.matlab`, which performs real-time object detection and 3D tracking using Intel RealSense RGB-D data.
+This document describes the logical flow of the MATLAB script `msin_tracking_realsense.m`, which performs real-time object detection and 3D tracking using Intel RealSense RGB-D data.

 ---